What Is Science Fiction?

 The Perennial Tradition Does Not Exist

 The perennial tradition — perennial philosophy, perennial wisdom, or eternal tradition — is supposedly the common substratum of all historical knowledge from the very origin of human culture: that which links together the great philosophical, religious, ethical, moral, and spiritual ideals, and so on.
 Well, this tradition does not exist.
-There are obviously contents that may be common, or similar, … Read more →
+There are, of course, contents that may be shared, or … Read more →

-The Myths of the Free Press
+The Myths of the “Free Press“

 We take the term “mass media” in its common sense: companies that produce and disseminate messages.
 Their product is presented as the news — not as just any information, but as the relevant events.
-These media outlets justify themselves, through their professionals, by means of the following myths: These myths also conceal something further: the commodity character of the contents … Read more →
+These media outlets justify themselves, through their professionals, by means of the following myths: These myths conceal something further: the commodity character of the contents these … Read more →

 Traditional Cultures Are Not Traditionalist

-Traditionalism is an ideology that regards certain past institutions as the most perfect and effective, and links them with truth.
-It is a modern ideology, first explicitly formulated in the political circles which, in nineteenth-century France, reacted against the ravages of the Revolution.
+Traditionalism is an ideology that regards certain past institutions as the most perfect and effective and links them with truth.
+It is a modern ideology, first explicitly formulated in the political circles that, in nineteenth-century France, reacted against the ravages of the Revolution.
 The concrete forms to which they appealed were those of the Ancien Régime: throne and altar.
 Since … Read more →